nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ```

 A prepared samplesheet for this tutorial can be found [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/assembled_samplesheet.tsv), and the configuration file is available [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config).
-Download both files to the directory where you intend to run the airrflow pipeline.
+Download both files to the directory where you intend to run nf-core/airrflow.

 > [!TIP]
 > Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
 Otherwise, exceeding the system's capacity may result in an error indicating that you requested more cpus than available or run out of memory.
 You can also remove the "time" parameter from the configuration file to allow for unlimited runtime for large-size dataset.